teddybear082/UGVR/README.md

 -Allow user to bind haptics to game actions

--Allow user to assign a game action to swinging each comtroller in a melee motion with assignable velocity threshold and cooldown
+-Allow user to assign a game action to swinging each controller in a melee motion with assignable velocity threshold and cooldown

 -Basic in-VR GUI for simple VR options (still testing, still buggy, needs more work)